functionguyy/technical_art/C_tutorials/c_variables.md

 - `char` is the keyword used to specify a character type variable

 ## How to declare a variable in C?
-To declare a variable, we first specify the type of the variable, then its identifier.
-For example, we might declare variables “height” and “profit” as
+To declare a variable in C programming, we first specify the type of the variable, then its identifier.
+For example we might declare variables "height" and "profit" as:
-follows:

 ```C
 int height;
 float profit;
 ```
-The first declaration states that `height` is a variable of type `int`, meaning that height can store whole numbers.
-The second declaration says that `profit` is a variable of type `float`, meaning that profit can store numbers with digits after the decimal points.
+The first declaration states that `height` is a variable of type `int`, which means that `height` can store whole numbers.
+The second declaration states that `profit` is a variable of type `float`, which means that `profit` can store numbers with digits after the decimal points.

 After a variable has been declared it can be initialized (given a value) by means of assignment: